B

 $2.4B

-Jay-Z's $2.4B empire is 4.4x larger than Beyoncé's $540M fortune—proving that rap moguls who pivot to spirits and tech outpace even the most disciplined musicians.
+Jay-Z's $2.4B empire is 4.4x Beyoncé's $540M fortune—proving that champagne and streaming deals scale differently than even the world's biggest music catalog.

 Beyoncé's Revenue